 The program is designed to help young women who are interested in securing a healthy and stable future prepare to live successfully on their own by empowering them with new skills in the support of a community that includes:

 - access to prenatal and early childhood care

 - medical, mental health and treatment referrals

 - participate in weekly parenting training and/or independent living classes

-- pay 30% of their income toward rent and utilities
+- pay 30% of their income toward rent and utilities when income is available

 - remain drug and alcohol free

 - work toward individual goals with a case manager